Pangoraw/bedrock/README.md

 bedrock export <PATH_TO_VAULT>
 ```

+## Setting up automatic GitHub pages

+You can use [the documentation workflow](https://github.com/Pangoraw/bedrock/blob/main/.github/workflows/Docs.yml) as an example.

 ## Setting up automatic Gitlab pages

 Create this `.gitlab-ci.yml` file at the root of your repo/vault.
 Make sure to enable CI/CD and enable shared runners (also that the tags in the job definitions are the right ones).